Henry Quincy Alexander: 1928 United States presidential election

-After withdrawing as the Farmer–Labor Party's vice-presidential nominee, Alexander became an active supporter of Al Smith, co-leading the La Follette musketeers, an organization intended to get La Follette voters in 1924 to back Smith.
-Smith was defeated in North Carolina, the first Democrat to lose it in 50 years.
+After withdrawing as the Farmer–Labor Party's vice-presidential nominee, Alexander became an active Smith supporter, co-leading the La Follette musketeers, an organization intended to get former La Follette voters to back Smith.
+Smith was defeated in North Carolina, the first Democrat to lose it since 1872.

-Death
+Personal life and death

+In 1888, Alexander married Annie Lee Campbell, who was from York, South Carolina.
+They had eleven children together, eight of whom were living when she died in 1910.
+In 1917, he married Ethel Brinkley (1888–1959), who was from Elm City, North Carolina, and an alum of Greensboro Female College.
+They had five children together.
+While serving in the North Carolina House of Representatives, Alexander told reporters to mention how proud he was of his children.
+Upon receiving the Farmer–Labor Party's vice presidential nomination, he spoke of how he was prouder of his five-year-old twin daughters than the nomination.

 Alexander died on June 11, 1929, at his home in Providence, Mecklenburg County, North Carolina.
 He was 65 years old.